Portrait of MF's former CEO Corzine on sale for $85,000

 Raymond plans to hold onto the painting unless a buyer emerges.

-"I don't engage in marketing other than standing outside and handing people pens," Raymond said.
+"I don't engage in marketing other than standing outside and handing people pens," he said.